 Adria is living a good life.
 She is working full-time, enjoys artistic endeavours like painting and poetry, and she has healthy relationships.
-It’s a far different life than what she was living just six years ago when mental illness took its toll.
+It’s a far different life than what she was living as a young adult when mental illness took its toll.

 After being released from the psychiatric ward in Chilliwack, she became a member at the Cheamview Clubhouse, a community support for people living with mental health challenges.
 It was at Cheamview that she took a WRAP course being offered there by Communitas Supportive Care Society.
 Through WRAP, Adria says she was able to regain her life.